Emergya/drural-marketplace/sdk/README.md

   <h1>Saleor SDK</h1>
 </div>

-This package contains methods providing Saleor business logic for storefront.
-It handles Saleor GraphQL queries and mutations, manages Apollo cache and provides internal state to manage popular storefront use cases, like user authentication or checkout process.
+This package contains methods providing Saleor business logic for a storefront and apps.
+It handles Saleor GraphQL queries and mutations, manages Apollo cache, and provides an internal state to manage popular storefront use cases, like user authentication or checkout.

-Please take a look at [sample storefront](https://github.com/mirumee/saleor-storefront) which already uses Saleor SDK.
-For specific use cases you may also refer to [saleor-sdk/examples](https://github.com/mirumee/saleor-sdk/tree/add/examples/examples/react/typescript/src).

-> :warning: **Note: Saleor SDK is still under heavy development and its API may change.**
+> :warning: **Note: Saleor SDK is still under heavy development, and its API may change.**

 ## Table of Contents